CybersecurityResearch-ops/CPTS-Journey/Footprinting Lab - Hard.md

 <img width="512" height="348" alt="Screenshot from 2025-09-17 16-21-08" src="https://github.com/user-attachments/assets/6b9b1dac-907d-4070-b758-7d81b13822c3" />

 Further enumeration using a wordlist against SNMP shares revealed a share called **`backup`**.
-By connecting to this share and performing an SNMP walk, we discovered the username `tom` and an associated password.
+By connecting to this share and using a tool called snmpwalk, we discovered the username `tom` and an associated password.

 <img width="503" height="113" alt="Screenshot from 2025-09-17 13-25-43" src="https://github.com/user-attachments/assets/a05de625-9871-420e-9a74-7e452b5fe227" />